alejontnu/am-robot/README.md

 (image here)

-## Known issues
+## Future plans
 - Currently up to user to determine feasable build area size, can possibly implement an automatic check for this.
-- Different slicer software result in inconsistent pre-processing of the G-code generated.
 - Convert to true 3D with use of additional DoF.
 Currently building 2.5D layer-by-layer.
+- Make the extrusion process follow tool-head trajectory in real-time.
+- Improve the interval generating method used to determine motion trajectory segments

+## Known issues
+- Different slicer software result in inconsistent pre-processing of the G-code generated.
 - Bed probing method leaves toolhead with an offset from where it should be placed.
 - Motion trajectories are sometimes aborted when an robot error is detected, need to reduce or handle such cases.